-- Cover Photo: Use this space like a personal billboard but WITHOUT any advertising or marketing messaging such as "Like my page," "10% off," "Get Free..."--such wording is prohibited by Facebook.
-This prime real estate on your profile or page should reflect something about your personality, interests, or your talent.
-Choose an eye-catching pic! - Featured Posts: This tool is great for giving a particular post special attention.
+- Cover Photo: Use it like a personal billboard but without overdoing the text.
+You can now say "Like my page!," "Buy!," "Get Free!..." but the wording can't take up more than 20% of the cover photo.
+So choose an eye-catching image or pic that reflects something about your personality, interests, product, or your talent. - Featured Posts: This tool is great for giving a particular post special attention.
 It stretches across your timeline, giving it appear more prominently than others.
 It's great for showcasing posts containing a link to a review, photos, or video. - Pinned Post: Timeline now provides the ability to pin posts to the top of your timeline for a certain period.
-Use it to promote upcoming events, news, or anything you want to bring attention to for a set time to new visitors. - Direct Messaging: As a FAN PAGE admin, you can allow people to communicate with you through private messaging.
+Use it to promote upcoming events, news, or anything you want to bring attention to for a set time to new visitors.

+• Direct Messaging: As a FAN PAGE admin, you can allow people to communicate with you through private messaging.
 These messages can only be seen by you and the sender.
 Similar to Twitter, this can be use to engage one-one-one with fans without everyone seeing it.